ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 The application is packaged as a war file to be deployed to a lightweight server like [IBM WebSphere Liberty profile](https://developer.ibm.com/wasdev/downloads/download-latest-stable-websphere-liberty-runtime).
 The code uses JPA 2.0 and JAXWS 2.2 APIs (See [JAXWS summary note](docs/jaxws.md)).

 The server configuration defines the features needed and the data source configurations.
-To get understanding on our server configuration see the explanation [here](docs/liberty-server.md).
+To get understanding on our server configuration see the explanation [here](docs/liberty-server.md) but as we delivered dockerfile and server.xml for you there is nothing really to do.

 The data model is simple as illustrated below: